 One of the biggest challenges facing corporations today is attracting, developing and retaining highly talented leaders.
 PepsiCo aims to engage creative and innovative employees who can fuel short-term success, while simultaneously fostering growth of the next generation of leaders whose skills, experiences and understanding of new technology will help drive our long-term success.

 To attract the best and brightest in a competitive talent landscape, we strive to maintain our reputation as a great place to work.
-We’ve launched a refreshed employer brand for both internal and external audiences, which showcases both our market successes and a collaborative, dynamic work environment through which our associates make impactful contributions and perform with purpose.
-Through this platform, we are engaging with our current associates, and inspiring our teams to move farther, faster with PepsiCo.
+We’ve launched a refreshed employer brand for both internal and external audiences, which showcases both our market successes and a collaborative, dynamic work environment through which our associates make impactful contributions and win with purpose.
+Through this platform, we are engaging with our current associates, and inspiring our teams to move faster, stronger and better with PepsiCo.
 In addition, we are focused on continuing to attract top talent and encouraging candidates to bring their unique skills and experiences to our global stage.

 Attracting and retaining female leaders across global sectors remains a key component of our recruitment strategy, and we’ve partnered with leading female-focus platforms such as Fairygodboss and Mogul in order to advance these efforts.
-In 2017, PepsiCo landed the #4 spot on the Fairygodboss “Best Companies for Women” list.
+In 2018, PepsiCo landed on the Fairygodboss "Best Companies for Women" list.

 More broadly, we continue to embrace advancements in mobile technology and have made significant mobile and digital enhancements to our external careers site, pepsicojobs.com.
-In addition, we’ve sustained continued growth on social media platforms with an active presence on key channels including LinkedIn, Facebook, and Twitter.
-PepsiCo holds a 95 percent positive/neutral sentiment rating on Twitter, along with a strong overall culture rating on Comparably, ranking in the top 20 percent of all similarly sized companies.
-We are proud to see our highest marks falling within the gender diversity, retention, and compensation categories.
-Our LinkedIn followership has soared to more than 1.8 million while also landing the #11 and # 47 spots for Brazil and the U.S. respectively for LinkedIn Top Employer list of 2018.
+In addition, we’ve sustained continued growth on social media platforms with an active presence on key channels including LinkedIn, Facebook, Instagram and Twitter.
+PepsiCo holds a 96 percent positive/neutral sentiment rating on Twitter, along with a strong overall culture rating on Comparably, receiving "Best Company for Women" and "Best Company for Professional Development" in 2018.
+We are proud to see our highest marks coming from the gender diversity, retention, and compensation categories.
+Our LinkedIn followership has soared to more than 2.3 million since the start of 2019, while also landing the #11 and #47 spots for Brazil and the U.S., respectively, for the 2018 LinkedIn Top Employer list.

-Lastly, PepsiCo is proud to be named on Fortune’s 2018 “World’s Most Admired Companies” list, the 12th consecutive year we have been named to this list.
+Lastly, PepsiCo is proud to be named on Fortune’s 2019 “World’s Most Admired Companies” list for the 14th consecutive year.

 At PepsiCo, we are constantly connecting with students around the country in our effort to identify tomorrow’s leaders.
 Our U.S. Campus Recruiting Program continues to be an important component of the company’s talent acquisition strategy.
-In 2017, we held more than 6,000 on-campus interviews.
-In addition, we continued to build upon our partnerships with external organizations focused on developing diverse undergraduate and graduate students, such as Management Leadership for Tomorrow, The Consortium for Graduate Study in Management, Prospanica, and The National Black MBA Association.
-We also established a new national partnership with the National Sales Network to fulfill field sales roles across every division.
+In 2018, we held nearly 6,000 campus interviews.
+We continued to build upon our partnerships with external organizations focused on developing diverse undergraduate and graduate students, including Management Leadership for Tomorrow, the Consortium for Graduate Study in Management, National Sales Network, the Society of Women Engineers, the Hispanic Alliance for Career Enhancement, and the National Black MBA Association.
+Additionally, we strategically partner with a variety of student diversity organizations at the individual school level.

 Talent Engagement and Growth

-In 2016 and 2017, PepsiCo conducted a series of Strategic Insights Surveys stemming from our biennial Organizational Health Survey.
-The survey results revealed that PepsiCo associates care about PepsiCo’s success, are passionate about career growth and believe that senior leadership is aligning associates’ work efforts with that of PepsiCo’s future success.
+Our 2018 Pulse survey results show that PepsiCo associates continue to show high levels of pride in working for PepsiCo, are energized by their work and are confident in PepsiCo’s future success.
 As a result of the feedback we received from employees, we continue to leverage our strength in leadership to set future direction.
 We are equipping our leaders to engage in critical conversations about the kinds of career opportunities and resources that are available at all levels of the Company, and helping employees navigate through PepsiCo’s transformational change.

 Learning and Development